SlimJallouli/b_u585_iota02_iot_reference/project/Common/app/HomeAssistant/home_assistant_discovery.md

 3. Create a folder named `mosquitto`
 4. Inside `mosquitto`, create a file named `aws_bridge.conf`
 5. Paste the following configuration:
-6. Make sure to update the aws endpoint `address` and the `clientid`
+6. Make sure to update the AWS `endpoint` address and the `clientid`.
+The `clientid` should match the Thing name of your Raspberry Pi device (created in step 3.2).

 ```ini
 connection aws_bridge